Report a question

 80 / 100

-80. Which article of the Indian Constitution specifically grants the right to minorities to establish and administer educational institutions?
+80. Which of the following rights allows minorities in India to establish and administer their own educational institutions?

 81 / 100